 As one of the world’s most popular tourist destinations, it’s no secret Thailand is home to some truly spectacular places.
 White sand beaches and palm trees are the first images that come to mind for many, but Thailand also encompasses tropical forests, mist-covered mountains and compelling ancient monuments.
 Here are some of the most beautiful places to see.

-A jungle reserve deep in Southern Thailand, Khao Sok National Park is said to be the oldest evergreen rainforest in the world, with some sources claiming it offers comparable biodiversity to the Amazon rainforest.
+A jungle reserve deep in Southern Thailand, Khao Sok National Park is said to be the oldest evergreen rainforest in the world, with some sources claiming it offers comparable biodiversity to the Amazon rainforest – and you can visit with Culture Trip as part of our 10-day small-group Southern Thailand trip.
 Its central lake spans a 185-square kilometer area, home to a huge variety of wildlife from elephants and tigers to hornbills and pythons.
 Visitors can take in its beauty kayaking through the morning mist or hiking the outskirts, or participate in a number of guided activities like exploring its caves or climbing to find extraordinary perspectives.

 This tiny spit of land is part of the Similan Islands National Park in the Western Andaman Ocean, accessible exclusively by boat from the main Koh Similan Island.
 While Koh Bon’s rugged coastline and stretches of white sand beaches offer incredible scenery, the island’s main attraction lies beneath the surface.
 Its surrounding waters are teeming with incredible marine life, like majestic manta rays, eagle rays, and several species of shark.